Printing Terms

 Match Print

-A color proofing system developed by 3M.
-A high quality proofing system.
+A high quality color proofing system developed by 3M.

 Matte Coated